-Safeguarding the Environment was almost universally supported, with protection for farm land, woodland, hedgerows and wildlife a priority for most people.
+Safeguarding the Environment was almost universally supported, with protection for farmland, woodland, hedgerows and wildlife a priority for most people.
 It was felt that more could be done with the Lady's Well site.

 - 2.5.8 As the evidence grew that the rural nature of the parish and the landscape in which Woolpit is set were very important considerations for residents, a Landscape Appraisal (March 2018) was commissioned from Alison Farmer & Associates. - 2.5.9 Mindful of the provision in the NPPF for the protection of local green spaces, and aware that local designations in the 1998 Local Plan may not survive into the emerging BMSDC Joint Local Plan, we produced a Local Green Spaces Appraisal (April 2018) covering 22 green spaces, almost all lying in or adjacent to Woolpit village.
-Seven more landscape areas (some currently designated Special Landscape Areas) have been identified as sensitive, and a local designation is intended to offer some protection. - 2.5.10 Our Vision Statement (July 2016) 'Woolpit in 2036' sets out our vision '.... of a modern village with a traditional feel where people want to live and work.'
-It is presented in full below.
+Seven more landscape areas (some currently designated Special Landscape Areas) have been identified as sensitive, and a local designation is intended to offer some protection.